elicorrales/my-first-substrate-project-series-III-part-7/README.md

 //Get the project's complete smart-contract metadata path param so we can get
 //metadata.json's contents.
-let metadataPath = '../my-first-smart-contracts/helloworld/target/ink/metadata.json';
+//Note that this path assumes you ran 'node client.js' while in the actual client.js' directory. let metadataPath = '../my-first-smart-contracts/helloworld/target/ink/metadata.json';
 //a little sanity check
 if (!metadataPath.endsWith('target/ink/metadata.json')) {